MLB on Fox: Production

 During the 2012 National League Championship Series, Fox's camera angles were criticized for being directly in-line with home plate, thus often ensuring that a pitcher's head blocked the view.
 Fox's camera angles were again criticized (this time in an elevated and more dead center camera angle) during FS1's coverage of Game 1 of the 2016 National League Division Series between the Chicago Cubs and San Francisco Giants.

 During the bottom of the 9th in Game 4 of the 2013 World Series between the Boston Red Sox and St. Louis Cardinals, Fox's cameras missed Boston closer Koji Uehara picking off pinch runner Kolten Wong to end the game (it was the first postseason game in baseball history to end on a pickoff).

 For Fox's broadcast of Game 4 of the 2019 American League Division Series between the Houston Astros and Tampa Bay Rays on FS1, they opened up the broadcast with an off-center camera angle, which is basically a view from the shortstop.
-This immediately drew a lot of complaints on Twitter from viewers, who were used to seeing the center field camera angle for Rays’ home games, and wanted a better look at the pitch movement and location from Houston's Justin Verlander and Tampa Bay's Diego Castillo.
+This immediately drew a lot of complaints on Twitter from viewers, who were used to seeing the center field camera angle for Rays' home games, and wanted a better look at the pitch movement and location from Houston's Justin Verlander and Tampa Bay's Diego Castillo.
 FS1 changed to the center field camera angle in the bottom of the third.

 During a nationally broadcast game between the Chicago White Sox and Cincinnati Reds in September 2020, Fox mistakenly showed Pittsburgh's skyline while broadcasting the Major League Baseball game from Cincinnati.

 During a nationally broadcast game between the Boston Red Sox and New York Yankees in July 2022, an aerial shot of the September 11 Memorial garnered criticism due to the memorials having the logos of the teams superimposed over the footprint of the original World Trade Center.

+Advertisements

+During the top of the 9th inning of Game 7 of the 2025 American League Championship Series between the Toronto Blue Jays and Seattle Mariners and with two outs left in the inning, Fox broke away to air a 15-second long Capital One advertisement.
+This move was immediately cited by critics as being both inexplicable and unacceptable.

+Other baseball coverage

+Along with their MLB coverage, Fox Sports's baseball coverage also includes the World Baseball Classic, the Congressional Baseball Game, and college softball and baseball from the Big East and Big Ten Conferences.
+In 2019, Fox Sports also aired the Triple-A National Championship Game.
+In 2024, Fox Deportes aired the Choque de Gigantes club baseball tournament in Spanish.